 Question 3: How do you measure whether it is working at the 60-day mark?

 If you cannot name three signals, you will not know when the engagement is off.
 Good signals: specific milestones shipped, specific hires made, specific architectural decisions documented.
-Bad signals: "I feel better," "the team seems happier."
-Both matter, but they are not measurable.
+Soft signals like "I feel better" or "the team seems happier" matter, but they do not pay rent.

 Related reading: how to work with a fractional CTO and signs your startup needs a CTO.